-Join/Prune Interval: Specify the frequency at which PIM Join/Prune messages are value range from 0 to 4294967294.
+Join/Prune Interval: Specify the frequency at which PIM Join/Prune messages are transmitted on this PIM interface.
+The valid value range from 1 to 18724 seconds and the default value is 60 value range from 0 to 4294967294.
 The default value is 1.